VincentHenric/GMS_group5/README.md

 ###### This is our main repository

 Quote of the day:
-> "Christ!
-The Chinese even invented golf!" - Jaques
+> "Héééééééé, Papagenna!
+Tu es bella, comme la papaya!" - Anonymous Minion